isuftin/spotweb/README.md

 Once the server has started, you should be able to access it at http://localhost/spotweb

 If you are running boot2docker, use `boot2docker ip` to get the address to replace localhost with.

+If you are using docker-machine, use `docker-machine ip <name of machine>` to get the address to replace localhost with.

 You are now free to configure the server as you wish.